Projective completions of graded unipotent quotients: Non-reductive geometric invariant theory

 \begin{defn} If $\overline{G \times^U X}$ is a $G\times R$-equivariant reductive envelope, let $X^{\barss}=X\cap \overline{G \times_{U} X}^{ss,G\times R}$ and $X^{\bars}=X\cap \overline{G \times_{U} X}^{s,G\times R}$ where $X$ is embedded in $G \times_{U} X$ in the obvious way as $x\mapsto [1,x]$. \end{defn}

-\begin{thm} {\rm (\cite{DK} 5.3.1 and 5.3.5).} Let $X$ be a normal projective variety acted on by a linear algebraic group $H=U\rtimes R$ where $U$ is the unipotent radical of $H$ and let $L$ be a very ample linearisation of the $H$ action defining an embedding $X\subseteq \PP^n$.
-Let $H \to G$ be an $U$-faithful homomorphism into a reductive subgroup $G$ of $\SL(n+1;\CC)$ with respect to an ample line bundle $L$.
-Let $(\overline{G \times^U X},L)$ be any fine $G \times R$-equivariant reductive envelope.
+\begin{thm} {\rm (\cite{DK} Thms 5.3.1 and 5.3.5).} Let $X$ be a normal projective scheme acted on by a linear algebraic group $H=U\rtimes R$ where $U$ is the unipotent radical of $H$ and let $L$ be a very ample linearisation of the $H$ action defining an embedding $X\subseteq \PP^n$.
+Let $H \to G$ be a $U$-faithful homomorphism into a reductive subgroup $G$ of $\SL(n+1;\CC)$ with respect to an ample line bundle $L$.
+Let $(\overline{G \times^U X},\mathcal{L}')$ be any fine $G \times R$-equivariant reductive envelope.
 Then